 University College offers a wealth of services that are centered on academic advising (340 Fell) and resources for improving study skills through use of the The Julia N. Visor Center (12 Vrooman Center).

-Dean of Students offers programs and services that assist students in getting involved, enhancing the university experience, as well as services focused on advocacy, problem resolution, and crisis intervention.
+The Dean of Students Office offers programs and services that assist students in getting involved, enhancing the university experience, as well as services focused on advocacy, problem resolution, and crisis intervention.

-The Office of Admissions (201 Hovey Hall) is the place to start if you are thinking about becoming a Redbird.
-If you have been indicted or convicted of any offense, misdemeanor or felony, you will be required to put that information on your application; however, a positive response to that question does not preclude you from being admitted.
+The Office of Admissions (3rd floor, Bone Student Center) is the place to start if you are thinking about becoming a Redbird.
+If you have been indicted or convicted of any offense, misdemeanor, or felony, you will be required to put that information on your application; however, a positive response to that question does not preclude you from being admitted.

 The Career Center (110 Student Services Building) offers assistance based on exploring careers/majors, interviewing skills, resume writing, internship and career fairs, and more.